ONCE FALLEN RECOMMENDED READING AND WATCHING LIST

 Author: Derek W. Logue of OnceFallen.com

-CLICK HERE to download the PDF version for free.
+Return to the Main Page to download the Free PDF version

-CLICK HERE to order from Amazon’s Print on Demand ($12.95 plus shipping)
+CLICK HERE to order Your Life on The List: Editon 2″ from Amazon’s Print on Demand ($14.95 plus shipping)

 BOOKS BY REGISTRANTS AND THEIR FAMILIES

 Description: Once Fallen is a two-part book exposing the fallacies and negative consequences of sex offender legislation.
 The first part follows the author’s journey through seven years as a registered sex offender; the second part of the book describes and exposes the fallacies of the various sex offender laws currently on the books.
 Once Fallen calls for sweeping reforms of current laws and a call for prevention, treatment, and restoration.